Freelancer vs Employee: How do I classify my workers?

-Read the following article for more details about the different type of employee benefits, when if provided make the worker classified as an employee: Employee Benefits that Mean Your Worker is an Employee.
+Read the following article for more details about the different types of employee benefits, which when provided make the worker needs to be classified as an employee: Employee Benefits that Mean Your Worker is an Employee.

 What are the consequences of misclassifying an employee?